 - Recognize and adapt interpersonal behaviors, written communication and oral communication styles to effectively collaborate in a multicultural world Identify and implement ethical and environmentally responsibly business practices related to product sourcing and production

-Applicants are required to demonstrate eligibility for ENGL& 101 and MATH 101 either through placement testing or through prior coursework (college transcripts, high school transcripts, Smarter Balanced test scores, or AP test scores).
+- who are eligible for English 101 and Math 101 either through placement testing or through prior coursework (college transcripts, high school transcripts, Smarter Balanced test scores, or AP test scores).

-The program launches in Spring 2018 and the program application will be available soon.
+The program launches in Fall 2018 and the program application will be available May 1, 2018.

 Before applying for admission to the program, there are additional requirements to complete.

 - Apply to SPSCC: If you are not a currently-enrolled student at SPSCC, or if it has been two or more quarters since you last attended, you need to apply for admissions to the college.
 Apply online to obtain a Student Id Number and/or to re-activate your student account.
 It is free to apply to the college.

 - Activate your SPSCC email account.
 Application status updates will be sent only to an SPSCC email address